isaacqueiroz/quick-account-challenge/README.md

 ```

 This means Account 120 has balance of -256.00 after all transactions and charges and Account 130 has -2478.00 after all transactions and charges.

+## Gem Usage

+rspec: To guide our TDD.
+Ruby is beautiful for allowing us to create this Object Oriented CLI application with such little overhead.
+RSpec is awesome to guide us through the process of turning natural language-like tests into code.
+byebug: Quick debugging!